DyRATEMP/DyRA/README.md

 (*) : trained with AMP trainer

 ## Config (detectron2/configs/DyRA)
-* MODEL.RESIZER.WEIGHTS: path of weights of resizer must contain "resizer"
+* MODEL.RESIZER.WEIGHTS: a path of weights of resizer must contain "resizer"
   * ex) "../outputs/resizer-R-18.pkl"
   * Pretrained weights of R-18: [weight link](https://drive.google.com/file/d/1-mxrNicuyxWJcx3sc1j9PNv5i2l27BpM/view?usp=drive_link)
   * If there is no RESIZER.WEIGHTS, the model will be trained without DyRA